 Wrap Around Care (Y1-6)

-We will continue our Breakfast Club.
-Due to 'bubbles' potentially mixing, we will aim to keep groups as consistent as possible and try to socially distance them.
+We will be resuming our Breakfast Club and After School Club provision.
+We will inform parents regarding other clubs throughout the term.
+Due to 'bubbles' potentially mixing, we will aim to keep groups as consistent as possible.